 Second Engagement: Led by Organized Living

 After seeing how the Sparkbox team worked and our transparent rationale behind decisions, the Organized Living team took the reins in the second engagement for their Intranets and professionals websites.
 For the Intranets, Micheal Hickerson at Organized Living created wireframes for all the key template pages, and our teams identified reusable patterns together.
 Sparkbox critiqued the wireframes and provided new design for the few instances where we came across new patterns.
-The Organized Living team mostly planned the professionals website by themselves using what they had learned from all the previous work and reusing elements from the pattern library.
+The Organized Living team mostly planned the professionals website by themselves using what they had learned from all the previous work and reusing elements from the design system.

-Capitalizing on the Pattern Library
+Capitalizing on the Design System

 Disparate user types posed an early challenge in the project, notably end consumers versus professionals.
 While everyone felt the site was primarily for consumers, one professional could net Organized Living hundreds (or thousands) of customers, so it’s important to take care of them as well.
 We pushed to focus on the end consumers (homeowners and homebuyers) as a means of attracting those users, as well as the professionals who service them.
 The results speak for themselves.